hanpari/sovereign/source/02/052_drama.md

 Nobody likes to be taken for a fool, so Gromov headed to Luciano's closet, from where he took a wooden box full of brushes, dirty rags, and oil paints.

-Unceremoniously, he threw the accessories away, satisfied with the exquisite looks of his loot.
+Unceremoniously, he threw the accessories away, satisfied with the exquisite look of his loot.

 "They say one takes no possession to the other side," Gromov laughed maniacally, returning to his cabin.
 "But one can always try ...
 Oh, crap!"

-When the brushes had been cast out of the box, they fought back, and one sharp ink pen had stabbed Gromov's palm.
+When the brushes had been cast out of the box, they fought back, and one sharp ink pen stabbed Gromov's palm.

-He was in the middle of arranging proprieties for the ongoing drama when he realized the dripping blood had stained the mysterious egg, which he carefully situated in the "treasure" chest.
+He was in the middle of arranging proprieties for the ongoing drama when he realized the dripping blood stained the mysterious egg, which he carefully situated in the "treasure" chest.

 "Oh mighty ghost of this ship, you won again!"
 Gromov shouted, smearing the blood over the smooth surface.
 "But the brave endure!"